markkurossi/iql/README.md

  - `noheaders`: the first line of the CSV data is not a header line.
 You must use column indices to select columns from the data.
  - `prepend-headers`=*header*[,...]: prepend the headers to the CVS file's header line.
-This option can be fixed malformed CVS files which contain an invalid first header line.
+This option can be used to fix malformed CVS files which contain an invalid header line.

 For example, if your input file is as follows: